The Permitting Process

 - Does the project meet Federal and CNMI air and water quality standards?

-Once CRM mails a notice of receipt of your complete permit application, the CRM Board Agencies will have up to 60 days in which to issue a final decision.
+Once DCRM mails a notice of receipt of your complete permit application, the DCRM Board Agencies will have up to 60 days in which to issue a final decision.

-For those projects also requiring a federal license, permit or other approval, the CRM Board Agencies will have a maximum of 180 days in which to issue a decision.
+For those projects also requiring a federal license, permit or other approval, the DCRM Board Agencies will have a maximum of 180 days in which to issue a decision.

 Minor Permits must be acted on within two weeks or receive automatic approval.